Daily sanctions checks with

 Quick start

-Enter the names of entities or individuals for daily screening.
+Enter names and secondary identifiers for daily screening.

 Input of names subject to screening